-Introducing Giotto Phoenix which is #5 in our Espresso machine Art series.
-It’s a new (old) machine from the hands of the multi-talented Rick aka The Coffee Machinist.
-Here is an opportunity to own a piece of reimagined history, never to be repeated.
+Giotto Phoenix is #5 in our Espresso machine Art series.
+A new (old) machine from the hands of the multi-talented Rick aka The Coffee Machinist.

-This incredible machine has literally arisen from the ashes.
-This was an abandoned ECM Giotto Classic which was originally manufactured in the early 2000’s and it had not seen much love.
+This incredible machine literally arose from the ashes.
+It was an abandoned ECM Giotto Classic which was originally manufactured in the early 2000’s and it had not seen much love.
 It was completely disassembled and the original plan was to do something along the line of a Rat Rod… It evolved from there into a Steampunk espresso art form which must be plumbed or alternately run from an external water supply.

 The Giotto was completely disassembled and the first order of business was to take the chassis back to metal, reinforce it and then powdercoat it.
 Hammertone blue was chosen… The boiler and group were fine, so they were cleaned, restored to better than new and retained.
 Pretty much everything else in the chassis was binned or recycled.
 Then came the mods…